 My name is

-, and I founded Millennial Ethics in April 2016 to create original stories that chart a new course for policy conversations between generations.
-In 2017, I began an independent project, Probable Cause, with Millennial Ethics that merged the lanes of narrative fiction and politics to make sense of national traffic stop data and better understand the communities most affected.
+, and I founded Millennial Ethics to create original stories that chart a new course for policy conversations between generations.
+On Medium, I’ve written essays and opinion pieces about public policy forums and film festivals, covering human and civil rights issues.
+In 2017, I began an independent project, Probable Cause, with Millennial Ethics that merged the lanes of immersive storytelling and politics to make sense of national traffic stop data and better understand the communities most affected.
 Over the years, people powered Probable Cause - from the talent that helped to create the vision to the supporters that helped to amplify it.
 People who may not always agree, but who were committed to learn from each other.
 People from different generations, cultures, perspectives, and walks-of-life who worked together in pursuit of a common purpose.
 That is what represents America at its best.
 Not the many roadblocks faced, but the stories that help us get around them.

-is an independent newsletter for people who feel out of gas with current news cycles and elect stories that drive public trust.
-People who want to work together and change unjust policies and practices.
-People who merge the lanes of narrative fiction and politics to curb disinformation.
-People who drive past fake news, but stop for the full story.
+is your civic education stop for stories driving public trust.
+It’s a space for policy debates, immersive storytelling, and social innovation.
+Passengers on the road to build sustainable progress.
+Navigators who want to work together and change unjust policies and practices.
+Artists who merge the lanes of immersive storytelling and politics to curb misinformation and disinformation.
 Explorers of old routes.
-Engineers who test drive solutions.
-Innovators driven by the stories in , the policy debates of , and the collective impact of , , and .
+Engineers who test-drive solutions.
+Innovators driven by the stories in and and the collective impact of ,, and .

-• Driver’s Ed - On Tuesdays, Driver’s Ed shifts gears on hot-button election issues.
+• Driver’s Ed - On Mondays, Driver’s Ed shifts your gears on key policy debates and test-drives people-powered solutions.

-Free subscribers to Route 24 receive unlimited access to all public posts.
+Free subscribers receive unlimited access to all public posts.

-Note: Route 24 is an independent newsletter and any paid subscriptions do not serve as contributions to any political campaign or political action committee.
+Note: Route 24 is a fully independent newsletter and any paid subscriptions do not serve as contributions to any political campaign or political action committee.

 Route 24 is a people-powered story engine where different perspectives are discussed.
 Policy debates are encouraged, so long as the lanes of disagreement are fact-supported.
 Hateful discourse will be deleted.
 Full stop.